avh4/elm-program-test/docs/upgrade-3.0.0.md

 The central module in elm-program-test has been renamed from `TestContext` to `ProgramTest`.
 The new name is meant to be a more conrete and meaningful term, and is meant to be easier to remember, as it now matches the package name (elm-program-test).
+The order of the type arguments has also changed to more closely match [elm/core's `Platform.Program`](https://package.elm-lang.org/packages/elm/core/latest/Platform#Program).

 - 👉 Rename all references to `TestContext` -> `ProgramTest`
-Note that the order of the arguments has changed, in order to mor closely match elm-core.

-`type TestContext msg model effect`

-becomes:

-`type ProgramTest model msg effect`

-You will have to manually update any code that passed arguments to `TestContext` previously.
+- 👉 swap the order of the first two type arguments of any references to the `ProgramTest` type (`TestContext msg model effect` becomes `ProgramTest model msg effect`)

 ## Updated API for starting tests